debabratapruseth/AI-Financial-Digital-Twin/README.md

 The notebook installs missing dependencies and writes outputs back into the repository folder.

-We have used Google Drive as Repo and Google Colab as IDE.
-You can use your own local repo or github and IDE of your choice.
+We have used Google Drive and Google Colab as IDE.
+You can use your own local repo / github and IDE of your choice.

 ## Outputs